fireship-io/fireship.io/content/lessons/firebase-performance-quickstart/index.md

 ### Trace Login Time

 For example, **How long does it take the average user to get logged in?**.
-But we don't have to stop there - we can also add custom attributes to segmenent reports based on custom data attributes and trace specific errors that happen during the login process.
+But we don't have to stop there - we can also add custom attributes to segment reports based on custom data attributes and trace specific errors that happen during the login process.

 {{< file "ngts" "login.component.ts" >}}
 ```typescript